lokalized/lokalized-java/README.md

 mvn -q test
 ```

+The normal Maven build also compiles the generator sources as test sources, so `mvn verify` catches generator compile failures without packaging the generator in the runtime jar.

 ## Translation Failure Handling

 When a lookup cannot be resolved, Lokalized asks the configured [`TranslationFailureHandler`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html) what to do.
 The default handler is [`TranslationFailureHandler.returnKey()`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#returnKey()), which returns the lookup key with any caller-supplied placeholders interpolated into it.